A Comparative Review of the Rattle GUI for R

 There are various definitions of user interface types, so here’s how I’ll be using the following terms.
 Reviewing R GUIs keeps me quite busy, so I don’t have time also to review all the IDEs, though my favorite is RStudio.

 GUI = Graphical User Interface using menus and dialog boxes to avoid having to type programming code.
 I do not include any assistance for programming in this definition.
-So, GUI users are people who prefer using a GUI to perform their analyses.
+So, GUI users prefer using a GUI to perform their analyses.
 They don’t have the time or inclination to become good programmers.

 IDE = Integrated Development Environment, which helps programmers write code.
 I do not include point-and-click style menus and dialog boxes when using this term.
 IDE users are people who prefer to write R code to perform their analyses.